PavanRangani/docs/docs/prd/philanthropy/overview.md

 Amount after deducting tax

-Its not applicable for the Grants given by Foundation
+Its not applicable for the Grants given by Foundation.

+For `Cash`, disable field.
+It value will be same as the `Tax Deductible Amount`.

 #### Letter of Acknowledgement